extoplasm/gta-internet/README.md

 I DO NOT WANT TO MAKE RESPONSIVE UI!!!!!!!!!!!!!

 all ui is based off michael's phone

+icons from https://fontawesome.com/, will not be exact match, but try your best, custom made icons may be added though.

 this has been done before btw: https://github.com/nicxes/gtavweb, although not to full extent and using php